stuartshay/nyc-landmarks-vector-db/memory-bank/progress.md

    - ✅ Successfully ran the full test suite confirming compatibility with standardized vectors
    - ✅ Enhanced pagination tests to verify proper path parameter URL formats

+3. **Wikipedia Integration Improvements (Completed)**:
+   - ✅ Fixed Pinecone DB response handling to properly process different response formats
+   - ✅ Updated vector metadata processing in wikipedia_fetcher.py to ensure proper article metadata
+   - ✅ Fixed metadata issues to ensure Wikipedia vectors have article_title and article_url fields
+   - ✅ Improved metadata handling by using a single update operation rather than individual assignments
+   - ✅ Successfully processed and stored Wikipedia article for LP-00001 with proper metadata

-3. **Fix Remaining Type Safety Issues**:
+4. **Fix Remaining Type Safety Issues**:
    - Create additional type stubs for external dependencies where needed
    - Address the most critical mypy errors in test files
    - Update API interaction code to consistently use the new Pydantic models

-4. **Complete Wikipedia Integration**:
-   - Implement Wikipedia processing in the GitHub Actions workflow
-   - Add verification steps to the CI/CD pipeline
+5. **Process Additional Wikipedia Articles**:
-   - Create dedicated integration tests for the Wikipedia pipeline
+   - Execute processing for more landmarks to increase Wikipedia coverage

-5. **Query API Enhancement**:
-   - Extend the Query API to leverage both Wikipedia and PDF content
-   - Add source attribution in search results
+   - Update verification script to validate proper metadata for all processed landmarks
-   - Use `landmark_query_testing.ipynb` to verify enhanced search functionality
+   - Use the parallel processing feature to efficiently process multiple landmarks

-6. **Chat API Extensions**:
+6. **Query API Optimization**:
-   - Update to leverage content from both Wikipedia and PDF sources
+   - Fine-tune Wikipedia and PDF search ranking to provide optimal results
-   - Implement proper source attribution in responses
-   - Add comprehensive testing with multiple content sources
+   - Implement additional filtering options for more precise searches
+   - Create specialized endpoints for Wikipedia-only or PDF-only searches
+   - Enhance result presentation with more useful metadata

 7. **Expand Development Tools Integration**:
    - Use Context7 MCP to retrieve documentation for Pinecone, Pydantic, and other project dependencies